 - Excursion portals and excursion providers

-Through the tour and excursion providers GetYourGuide*, Meine Landausflüge*, rent-a-guide* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Tallinn, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
+Through the tour and excursion providers GetYourGuide*, Meine Landausflüge* and Viator*, you can book various excursions, activities, tours, tickets and admission tickets in Tallinn, which are often offered at much lower prices than comparable excursions offered by the shipping companies.
 Thus, if you book well in advance, you can realize a variety of excursions on your own.

 A small preselection of independent tour operators